 A resource is an individual data entity with a unique identifier.
 The Google APIs Discovery Service operates on two types of resources, based on the above concepts.

-- Identification and description information, including name, version, title, and description.
+- Identification and description information,: name, version, title, and description.

-- Documentation information, including icons and a documentation link.
+- Documentation information: icons and a documentation link.

 - Status information, including status labels, and an indication as to whether or not this is the preferred version of the API.

-- Discovery document link, the URI of the discovery document for this API (given as a path relative to https://www.googleapis.com/discovery/v1).
+- Discovery document link, the URI of the discovery document for this API (given as a full URL, e.g. https://servicemanagement.googleapis.com/$discovery/rest?version=v1).

-Discovery Document resource: Represents a machine-readable description of a particular API.
+Discovery Document resource: A machine-readable description of a particular API

 In addition to the information provided in the APIs Directory, a Discovery document also includes: